microsoft/Data-Science-For-Beginners/5-Data-Science-In-Cloud/17-Introduction/README.md

 ### Scientific papers analysis
-Let’s take another example, of a project created by Dmitry Soshnikov, one of the authors of this curriculum.
+Let’s take another example, of a project created by [Dmitry Soshnikov](http://soshnikov.com), one of the authors of this curriculum.

 Dmitry created a tool that analyses COVID papers.
 By reviewing this project, you will see how you can create a tool that extracts knowledge from scientific papers, gains insights, and get a tool that helps researchers navigate large collections of papers in a meaningful way.

 Let's see the different steps used for this:
- * Extracting and pre-processing information with Text Analytics
+* Extracting and pre-processing information with [Text Analytics for Health](https://docs.microsoft.com/en-us/azure/cognitive-services/text-analytics/how-tos/text-analytics-for-health?WT.mc_id=academic-40229-cxa)
-* Using Azure ML to parallelize the processing
+* Using [Azure ML](https://azure.microsoft.com/services/machine-learning/?WT.mc_id=academic-40229-cxa) to parallelize the processing
-* Storing and querying information with Cosmos DB
+* Storing and querying information with [Cosmos DB](https://azure.microsoft.com/services/cosmos-db/?WT.mc_id=academic-40229-cxa)
 * Create an interactive dashboard for data exploration and visualization using Power BI

 To see the full process, visit [Dmitry’s blog](https://soshnikov.com/science/analyzing-medical-papers-with-azure-and-text-analytics-for-health/).